-Canon 5D Mark III versus Fujifilm X-E3
+Canon 5D Mark III vs Fujifilm X-E3

-The Canon EOS 5D Mark III and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in March 2012 and September 2017.
+The Canon EOS 5D Mark III and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in March 2012 and September 2017.
 The 5D Mark III is a DSLR, while the X-E3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark III) and an APS-C (X-E3) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Fujifilm provides 24 MP.

 Body comparison: Canon 5D Mark III vs Fujifilm X-E3

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Fujifilm X-E3.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The X-E3 can be obtained in two different colors (black, silver), while the 5D Mark III is only available in black.